 Data collection within hermeneutics, according to van Manen (1990), has its foundation in 'the act of writing'.
 Such data include lived experiences written in diaries, journals, protocol writing, and descriptions in literature.
-Hermeneutics is employed extensively in the unobtrusive methods where researchers attempt to understand written texts from published materials (newspapers, magazines), reports (government policy papers, health records), and private documents (personal diaries and wartime memoirs).
+Hermeneutics is employed extensively in the unobtrusive methods where researchers attempt to understand written texts from published materials (newspapers, magazines), reports (government policy papers, health records), and private documents (personal diaries and wartime memoirs) (see also Patton 2015; Chapter 5).

 However, as van Manen suggests, researchers may also use in-depth interviewing to collect personal stories from research participants.
-But hermeneutic interviews differ from orthodox in-depth interviews in that they support the establishment of 'conversational relationships' between the researcher and the participant 'through in-depth discovery and intimacy'.
+But hermeneutic interviews differ from orthodox indepth interviews in that they support the establishment of 'conversational relationships' between the researcher and the participant 'through in-depth discovery and intimacy'.
 This aims to establish trust within the relationship by allowing opportunities for the participants to translate 'knowing into telling' (van Manen 1990).
 By doing so, the researchers must include their own perspectives in the process of interpretation in order to identify their own 'Being-in-the-world' (Rapport 2005, p.
-134).
+134) (see also D'Souza 2019 for detailed discussion on hermeneutics and research).